shiv12spingo/shiv12spingo.github.io/aboutme.md

 subtitle: Shivprasad Kathane
 ---

 Hello!
-I am Shivprasad Kathane, a Materials Science Undergraduate @ [IIT Bombay](http://www.iitb.ac.in).
-I am a sophomore pursuing a Bachelor of Technology in [Metallurgical Engineering and Materials Science](http://www.iitb.ac.in/mems/en) as my major.
+I am Shivprasad Kathane, an Undergraduate Sophomore at [Indian Institute of Technology Bombay](http://www.iitb.ac.in) pursuing a Bachelor of Technology in [Metallurgical Engineering and Materials Science](http://www.iitb.ac.in/mems/en) as my major and a minor in Management from [SJMSOM, IITB](http://www.som.iitb.ac.in/)

 #### Interests
 Materials Science & Engineering, ML & AI, Management, Technopreneurship